-If doses were missed during the last week of hormonal (active) tablets (eg, days 15-21), omit the hormone-free interval by finishing any remaining hormonal tablets in the current pack and starting a new pack immediately (ie, the day after finishing the hormonal tablets).
+If doses were missed during the last week of hormonal (active) tablets (eg, days 15 to 21 of a 28-day pack), omit the hormone-free interval by finishing any remaining hormonal tablets in the current pack and starting a new pack immediately (ie, the day after finishing the hormonal tablets).
 If unable to start a new pack immediately, back up contraception (male condoms) is needed until hormonal pills from a new pack have been taken for 7 consecutive days.

 Accepting or Declining Our Recommendation

 We are recommending this treatment for you because the potential benefits of treatment outweigh the risks.
 You should evaluate this information as well as the manufacturer's pamphlet, and any input from your in-person healthcare team, or other relevant information to decide if this treatment plan is appropriate for you.
 You are free to decline our treatment recommendations.

 We have based our recommendation on your specific case and current medical guidelines, but there may be alternative treatments or strategies that may be helpful to you.
 Some may be more or less effective than what we provide.
 Some treatments may require an in-person exam or procedure which we can't provide.
 Message us or talk to your doctor in-person to discuss alternative treatments.
 Here are some other treatments or strategies that you might consider:

 - Male or female condoms

 You can access your records anytime.
 We strongly recommend that you update your in-person doctor, pharmacist, and the rest of your healthcare team to let them know about any new medicines you are taking or other changes in your health.